Land trust seeks to remove road degrading wetland in Mattapoisett

 “My intention is we’ll keep going on this until we find the money we need for it,” he said.

-Construction of the project later on would require another grant for funding.
-The construction phase would likely entail taking up the pavement and road base, putting natural soils back into the site and reshaping the land to look like it did prior to the insertion of the asphalt road, according to Huguenin.
+The construction of the project would require another round of grant funding and would likely entail removing the pavement and road base, putting natural soils back into the site and reshaping the land to look like it did prior to when the road was built, according to Huguenin.

-That would convey the natural groundwater and surface water to the south rather than into the salt marsh, get rid of phragmites in the salt marsh area and create “a much nicer end of Anchorage Way,” Huguenin said.
+That would shift the flow of the natural groundwater and surface water to the south rather than into the salt marsh, get rid of phragmites and create “a much nicer end of Anchorage Way,” Huguenin said.